-A graduate school curriculum in Drug Abuse and Addiction teaches only harm reduction as a strategy to train drug abuse counselors.
-Inoculating these therapists only with harm reduction strategy is an insidious way to promote drug use, drug abuse and addiction.
+A graduate school curriculum in Drug Abuse and Addiction teaches harm reduction as a strategy to train drug abuse counselors.
+Inoculating these therapists with harm reduction only strategy is an insidious way to promote drug use, drug abuse and addiction.

 Harm reduction strategy does not seem to be curbing the current drug epidemic.
 Three bad government decisions and strategies heighten the drug epidemic right now: 1) overuse of prescription medications for ADHD, depression and government policy that pretends there’s a pill treatment for everything; 2) taking D.A.R.E. out of the schools and not replacing it another program, and 3) emphasis on harm reduction instead of primary prevention.